Ichthus-Development/ichthus-engineering-standards/README.md

 - Centralized data access patterns are preferred.
 - Lazy-loaded properties are acceptable when they improve performance or clarity.
 - Attribute-based mapping and serialization control are preferred over convention-only approaches.

+*Framework-specific abstractions must not leak into Core or domain contracts.*

 ---